MartinPdeS/PyOptik/docs/source/gallery/sellmeier/index.rst

 To run these examples, make sure you have installed all required dependencies as outlined in the main `PyOptik` README.
 Navigate to this folder and execute the Python scripts as follows:

-.. .. code-block:: python

-..     import numpy
-..     from PyOptik import Material
-..     from PyOptik.units import nanometer, micrometer

-..     material = Material.BK7

-..
-RI = material.compute_refractive_index(wavelength=[1310, 1550] * nanometer)

-..     material.plot(
-..         wavelength=numpy.linspace(300, 1500, 300) * nanometer
-..     )

-..
-Each example is designed to be educational, guiding you through the usage of the `SellmeierMaterial` class for different practical cases.

-..
-Further Information
-.. -------------------

-..
-For more details on the `SellmeierMaterial` class, refer to the comprehensive source code documentation available at the following link:

 .. raw:: html